sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 This is a set of instructions to retrieve the best model of substitution selected by IQtree for a set of genes, and make a list of the gene names and a separate list of the corresponding model of substitution, in a format understood by raxml-ng.

-**Extract the best model from all IQtree output files**
-- From the folder containing the IQtree outputs, run:
+- Extract the best model from all IQtree output files: from the folder containing the IQtree outputs, run:
 ```
 ls *.log > file_names.txt
 while read f; do grep "Best-fit model" $f; done < file_names.txt >> models.txt